superman66/vue-qart/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# export the directive as a library
 npm run build
 ```